stateful/docs.runme.dev/docs/guide/agrocd-cli.md

 ### Accessing Application Logs with Argo CD CLI

-1. **View All Logs**: Start by viewing all logs for the application to get a broad overview.
+You can also view the logs of applications managed by Argo CD.
+This section discusses how to do so.

+**View All Logs**

+To get a broad overview of the application, run the command below.
+This will give you all the logs associated with the application.

 ```sh {"id":"01J0TF9A89KN0GBESXMTV8QV04"}
 argocd app logs guestbook
 ```

-2. **Filter by Pod**: Identify a specific pod that may be experiencing issues and view its logs.
+**Filter by Pod**

+If you have a pod that is experiencing issues, you can use the filter-by-pod feature to view the logs associated with that pod.
+To do this, run the command below.

 ```sh {"id":"01J0TF9A89KN0GBESXMW3Z0QT9"}
 argocd app logs my-app --pod my-app-pod-12345
 ```

+**Filter by Container**

-3. **Filter by Container**: Narrow down to the logs of a particular container within that pod.
+To narrow down to the logs of a particular container within that pod, run the command below.

 ```sh {"id":"01J0TF9A89KN0GBESXMZZX8W0D"}
 argocd app logs my-app --pod my-app-pod-12345 --container my-container
 ```

+**Stream Logs**

-4. **Stream Logs**: Continuously monitor the logs to observe real-time application behavior.
+To continuously monitor the logs to observe real-time application behavior, run the command below.

 ```sh {"id":"01J0TF9A89KN0GBESXN2BFXZB8"}
 argocd app logs guestbook --follow
 ```

+**Tail Specific Logs**

-5. **Tail Specific Logs**: Retrieve and follow the last 100 lines of logs for a focused troubleshooting session.
+To retrieve and follow the last 100 lines of logs for a focused troubleshooting session, run the command below.

 ```sh {"id":"01J0TF9A89KN0GBESXN30NM9WH"}
 argocd app logs my-app --tail 100 --follow